 Disneyland Geo Filter

-We have all wanted that picture of our face pulling away from the collagen fibres whilst screaming and hurling through the air on a sidewinding roller coaster.
+We have all wanted that picture of our face pulling away from the collagen fibers whilst screaming and hurling through the air on a sidewinding roller coaster.
 Any one single image is priceless as it captures a single moment never to be repeated.

 What is more important than the picture itself?